-Know Your Lung Cancer Risk
+Know your Lung Cancer risk

-Every year, over 10 million people die from cancer—and nearly half of those deaths could be avoided with better prevention and early diagnosis.
+Every year, over 10 million people die from cancer, and nearly half of those deaths could be avoided with better prevention and early diagnosis.

 Using a dataset comprising over 50,000 individuals from the UK Biobank, we developed a machine-learning model that categorizes them into low and high-risk groups for lung cancer.

 To validate these risk groupings, we calculated the percentage of individuals in each category who were diagnosed with lung cancer within five years of their blood sample collection, effectively measuring the incidence rate.
-We then compare it to the overall lung cancer incidence observed in the general population.
+We then compare it to the general lung cancer incidence observed in the general population.

 Low-risk group